 - Take walks/exercise.
 Make sure you are staying active while pregnant.
 Your pregnancy will be easier and so will your labor and recovery.
 Even if all you do is take a walk each evening, make sure to do it.

 - Make sure your pregnancy diet is full of healthy foods.
 Make sure you are getting enough fats (good fats – like from avocado’s, coconut oil, etc) and protein.
 When your body is healthy, it will have an easier time getting through childbirth and recovery afterward.

 - Say positive birth affirmations.
 If you need help coming up with some, these ones are wonderful.

 - Stay at home to labor as long as possible if you are having a hospital birth.
 You want your contractions to be long and strong before heading in.
 The typical advice is contractions happening every 3 to 4 minutes and then it’s time to head in.
 I will say – with my second and third, I called my Mom to come watch my kids the second I thought I might be in labor.
 She came right away each time and both times I almost didn’t make it to the hospital.
 My labors are short and quick.
-Part of this is trusting your gut on when to go in.
+Part of this is knowing your body and trusting your gut on when to go in.

 - I created a birth plan with each of my kids.
 I changed a few things with each birth but kept most of it the same each time.
 It made me feel better knowing that the hospital staff would know my plans without me having to tell them.
 I also read up on everything I thought I would possibly need to know beforehand (I still needed to know more than I had read about).
 There is now a cool app that walks you through creating your own birth plan.
 Remember, with a birth plan, that sometimes things don’t go according to how you want it to, so some flexibility is needed.

 You can totally have a natural, drug-free birth and delivery!
 If I can do it, you can do it.